artefactual/archivematica-docs/admin-manual/installation-setup/customization/scaling-archivematica.rst

 ++++++++++++++++++

-Timeout settings are an important tool to mitigate failure scenarios created when one component can’t connect to another.
-The challenge is to set timeouts so that they are long enough to allow particular processes to complete, but not so long that system resources are left idle (or user’s time is wasted), waiting for a response from another component that has failed or can’t be reached due to network connectivity issues.
+Timeout settings are an important tool to mitigate failure scenarios created when one component can't connect to another.
+The challenge is to set timeouts so that they are long enough to allow particular processes to complete, but not so long that system resources are left idle (or user's time is wasted), waiting for a response from another component that has failed or can't be reached due to network connectivity issues.

 The standard timeout parameters for each component are used for long-running (generally asynchronous) processes.
-“Quick” timeout values are for processes that are synchronous and short (for instance, when an API is called to return information to the UI for a waiting user).
+"Quick" timeout values are for processes that are synchronous and short (for instance, when an API is called to return information to the UI for a waiting user).

-The default value for the “Quick” timeouts is 120 seconds.
-This is optimal for components that are located on the same machine, and will be adequate in many cases for components that are distributed to machines that are co-located.
+The default value for the "Quick" timeouts is optimal for components that are located on the same machine, and will be adequate in many cases for components that are distributed to machines that are co-located.

 There may be times when timeout values should be increased for distributed components that are not co-located, or are slower due to the nature of the